 - Breath hydrogen and breath methane (a test for sugar malabsorption)

 Xanthan gum is marketed as a plant-based alternative to gluten as a binding agent in baking.
-There are a few substitutes you may want to try, though, if you’re interested in expanding your culinary skills with creative emulsifiers, the most popular being psyllium husk.
-(11)
+There are a few xanthan gum substitutes you may want to try, though, if you’re interested in expanding your culinary skills with creative emulsifiers.

 When added to liquid, it forms a gel-like substance that can improve the overall structure of baked goods very nicely.
 Because it retains water, it can be an effective solution to prevent your gluten-free breads and goodies from drying out too soon as well, which unfortunately happens all too often.

-Known for being one of nature’s richest omega-3 fatty acid sources, flax seeds have been used for literally thousands of years in breads and various food items.
-The health benefits of flax have taken the natural health world by storm because they have been linked to helping people with obesity, high cholesterol and even cancer!
-(16, 17, 18)
+Known for being one of nature’s richest omega-3 fatty acid sources, flaxseeds have been used for literally thousands of years in breads and various food items.
+The health benefits of flax have taken the natural health world by storm because they have been linked to helping people with obesity, high cholesterol and even cancer.

-Gelatin is the breakdown of collagen and has been used as medicine for a variety of health conditions since ancient times.
-It can help ease food allergies, sooth food sensitivities and is extremely effective at promoting healthy bacteria (probiotic) balance and growth.
+Gelatin is the breakdown of collagen and has been used for a variety of health conditions since ancient times.
+It can help ease food allergies, sooth food sensitivities, and is extremely effective at promoting healthy bacteria (probiotic) balance and growth.

-Being is a health food beyond measure, the Weston A Price Foundation describes that, “Prior to the mid 20th century, doctors recommended the addition of glycine-rich gelatin to the homemade infant formulas that were used when breast feeding was not possible!
-(19)
+The Weston A Price Foundation describes that, “… prior to the mid 20th century, doctors recommended the addition of glycine-rich gelatin to the homemade infant formulas that were used when breast feeding was not possible.”

-I can go on and on about gelatin, so let’s just say that it is superfood of superfoods.
-Like ground flax seed, it’s a wonderful gluten and xanthan gum alternative.
+Like ground flaxseed, gelatin is a wonderful gluten and xanthan gum thickener alternative.
 Simply add with some water to get a gooey mixture that you’re looking for with your baked goods.

 5. Agar Agar